Divu9696/Hexaware-Assignment/README.md

-# SQL-Assignment
+# Hexaware-Assignment
-This is my SQL Assignments Repo
+This is my Assignments Repo